Home

 Message from Xavier Pallares – President

-It is with great pride and joy that I accept the mandate entrusted to me by the presidents of the various regional Aircraft Maintenance Engineers (AME) Associations in Canada.
-The work of an AME is our profession, and it is essential to the Canadian economy.
-We enable aircraft to fly safely and guarantee passengers, crews, and anyone else that their aircraft inspected, repaired, and certified by our work will be in perfect airworthy condition.
+As an association, we must remind the public that the work of an AME is essential to the Canadian economy: we enable aircraft to fly safely and guarantee passengers, crews, and anyone else that their aircraft inspected, repaired, and certified by our work will be in perfect airworthy condition.

 Our profession must now make itself better known to the public so that it can have the prominence it should, at all levels.
-As AMEC/TEAC, we will work together with Transport Canada and our various partners with the aim of constantly improving training, regulations and the various aspects affecting our profession for the benefit of Aircraft Maintenance Engineers and aviation safety.
-It is an honor for me to start as the new President of AMEC/TEAC and to serve the AMEs of Canada.
+As AMEC/TEAC, we work together with Transport Canada and our various partners with the aim of constantly improving training, regulations and the various aspects affecting our profession for the benefit of Aircraft Maintenance Engineers and aviation safety.

 Xavier Pallares